phpvms/docs/docs/developers/addons/database.md

 the first segment of your registry name.
 For an addon registered as `acme/reports`, every table must match `^acme_*`.

-Unprefixed (or wrongly prefixed) table names will collide with phpVMS core or other addons, and the
+Unprefixed (or wrongly prefixed) table names will collide with phpvms core or other addons, and the
 [addon registry migration linter](#migration-rules) will reject your submission.